immunefi-team/Bounty_Boosts/ZeroLend/29189 - [SC - High] ZeroLendToken doesnt allow whitelisted users to....md

 # ZeroLendToken doesn't allow whitelisted users to transfer

-Submitted on Sat Mar 09 2024 19:34:08 GMT-0400 (Atlantic Standard Time) by @jovi for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 10th 2024 at 01:34:08 UTC by @jovi for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #29189